top of page

 2. MEET THE AUTHORS

-Charles Dickens (7 February 1812 – 9 June 1870) was one of England's most influential writers.
-His best-known works include Great Expectations, Oliver Twist, David Copperfield, and, of course, A Christmas Carol.
-Dickens left a profound impact on society, shaping views on class and poverty, serialized stories, and even the modern celebration of Christmas.
+Charles Dickens (1812-1870) was one of England's most influential writers.
+His best-known works include Great Expectations, Oliver Twist, David Copperfield and, of course, A Christmas Carol.
+Dickens left a profound impact on society by shaping views on class and poverty and even defining the modern celebration of Christmas.

 Rob Melrose is the Artistic Director of Alley Theatre, and he has directed at theatres and taught at universities around the country.
 He has published translations of many theatre classics as well as his own work.
 Learn more about Rob here.